-AS | ARTISTS STUDIOS is a database of non-represented art vis-à-vis New York City that seeks to create an online space in which one can view art that is less accessible than art created by represented artists.
+In September 2011, AS | ARTISTS STUDIOS launched as a database of non-represented art vis-à-vis New York City that seeks to create an online space in which one can view art that is less accessible than art created by represented artists.

-The observation of contemporary art is viewed primarily in the context of the market, located at the opposite end of artistic creativity.
-Through the fusion of art history and art criticism, AS | ARTISTS STUDIOS serves as an archive, document and resource of the strongest non-represented art vis-à-vis New York City, that is made in studios throughout New York City and Paris, France.
+The observation of contemporary art exists primarily in the context of the market, located at the opposite end of artistic creativity.
+Through the fusion of art history and art criticism, AS | ARTISTS STUDIOS serves as an archive, document, and resource of the strongest non-represented art vis-à-vis New York City.

 Updated regularly, AS | ARTISTS STUDIOS contains individual artist archives; each provides you with information about an artist, images of artwork in the studio, and direct contact with the artist.

-Jill Conner, Founder
+Jill Conner, Founder and Critic